1. Open PowerShell as an administrator on Windows 10 and run the following command

 2. When prompted to restart your computer, type "Y" for yes and press "Enter"

-4. In the Microsoft Store, search for "WSL" (means Windows Subsystem for Linux"), click on "Run Linux on Windows" and then click on the "Ubuntu" option
+4. In the Microsoft Store, search for "WSL" (means Windows Subsystem for Linux"), click "Run Linux on Windows" and then click the "Ubuntu" option

 5. Click on "Get"

-7. The download should begin.
-After the download has completed, click on "Launch" to begin the installation
+7. The download must begin.
+After the download has been completed, click "Launch" to begin the installation

-8. When prompted, enter the Unix username that you want to use, enter and confirm the password that you want to use also.
-After this, you should be on the bash shell on Windows 10
+8. When prompted, enter the UNIX username that you want to use and enter and confirm the password that you want to use.
+After this, you must be on the bash shell on Windows 10

 1. Update the package list using the following command: